Ahmad-Se-tech/student/navigation/about.md

 - 🏢 Worked at my dad's store
 - 🎓 Graduating in Del Norte High School 2028

-### Culture, Family, Fun and A Photo of Me!!!
+### Culture, Family, Fun, About Me and A Photo of Me!!!

 For me my faith and culture as well as the support of my family dictates my life

 - I am 100% Afghan according to my Family tree
-- My family consists of 2 parents 4 sibling 5 uncles 5 aunts 3 grandparents and soo many cousins I cant count
+- My family consists of 2 parents 4 sibling 5 uncles 5 aunts 2 grandparents and soo many cousins I cant count but I know them all
 - I am a muslim
+- I also am very pationate about my life choices and I want to be a Pilot or a Software Engineer

 <img width="478" height="500" alt="Image" src="https://github.com/user-attachments/assets/408c3f8a-2bfa-47c4-8d13-afe54ebe07de" />